shrimo/SLAMBox/README.md

 ![logo](doc/slambox_logo.png)

 SLAMBOX is designed for use metod simultaneous localization and mapping ([SLAM][def]) in education, experiments, research and development by Node-based user interface.
 This is a box with tools that you can quickly and conveniently experiment with separate SLAM nodes.
-You can watch the demo here: [Demo video.](https://vimeo.com/881531969/eee24a6330)
 <br>

 ![Screenshot01](doc/screenshot01.png)
 <sup> [examples/slambox_base.json](examples/slambox_base.json) </sup>

+> [!NOTE]
+> You can watch demo via Vimeo link here: [Demo video.](https://vimeo.com/881531969/eee24a6330)

 ## Introduction